o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/creating-windows.md

 * Set up O3DE on your computer.
 For help, refer to [Set up Open 3D Engine](/docs/welcome-guide/setup).
 * Registered the O3DE engine in the O3DE manifest.
 If you set up O3DE from GitHub, you must manually register the engine.
 For help, refer to [Register the engine](/docs/welcome-guide/setup/setup-from-github/building-windows/#register-the-engine).

 This tutorial uses the following project name and directories in the examples.
-(Depending on how you set up O3DE, you might not have all of these directories.)
+(Depending on how you set up O3DE, you might not have all of these directories, or you might have used different directory names.)

 | Directory | Description |
 | --- | --- |